 MCLR & Strategic Premium will also vary from lender to lender.

 Rates are higher than for normal housing loans, because of the additional risks discussed above.
-Range is from 9.40% to 11.90% (indicative)
+The range is from 9.40% to 11.90% (indicative)

 - Insurance is a must